VAUGHN AVIATION GRADUATES SUCCEED IN THE AIR AND ON THE GROUND.

 Seeking a career as a pilot?
 Want to add an associate or bachelor degree to your Airframe and Powerplant certificate or become an expert in aviation maintenance management?
-Or would you like to pursue your passion for planes on the ground as an instructor, aviation researcher or accident investigator?
+Or would you like to pursue your passion for planes on the ground as a flight instructor, aviation researcher or accident investigator?
 Vaughn College’s certificate, associate and bachelor degree programs in aviation could be just what you’re looking for.
 These programs are based on relevant industry standards and provide high-quality degrees that prepare students with the skills and knowledge necessary to become successful professionals in their field of interest.

 Our aircraft operations (flight) degree programs include the academic liberal arts and sciences, as well as specific “ground school” courses.
 Students in the associate degree program may complete flight training by attending any FAA-approved aviation flight school.
-Students in the bachelor degree program must fly with Heritage Flight Academy on Long Island, NY.
+Students in the aircraft operations bachelor degree program must fly with our approved partner, Heritage Flight Academy, on Long Island, NY.

 So if you’d like to work in—or around—aircraft, apply now.